 Remember baby and child equipment may be limited or need pre-booking

-Children are welcome in the restaurant (there’s a kids' menu with the likes of fish and chips, pasta, chicken goujons and ice cream), though they’re encouraged to eat early.
+Children are welcome in the Coach House Restaurant (there’s a kids' menu with the likes of fish and chips, pasta, chicken goujons and ice cream), though they’re encouraged to eat early.

 Middleton Lodge Estate is set just outside the small village of Middleton Tyas, 6 miles east of Richmond in North Yorkshire.
 It’s just outside the Yorkshire Dales National Park and within easy reach of the North York Moors.

 Fly into Newcastle (80km away) or Leeds-Bradford (86km away).
 You could take a taxi from either airport, but it’s best to have a car so that you can explore the area - see our car rental recommendations.
 There’s free parking and electric car charging at the hotel.

 Guests travelling by train usually go to Darlington (25 minutes away) or Northallerton (45 minutes away), then hire a car or take a taxi.

 Detailed directions will be sent to you when you confirm a booking through i-escape.